We are committed to listening to feedback on camping in the National Park and using this to make improvements where we can.

 The Camping Management Zone threshold signs at the entrance to these Zones have been updated to give clearer guidance that camping permits are required in these areas between March and September.
 This is following feedback from visitors to our rangers.

-New signs are also being put in place on East Loch Lomond along the West Highland Way to guide walkers to their nearest place to camp.
+New signs are also in place on East Loch Lomond along the West Highland Way to guide walkers to their nearest place to camp.
 This includes letting walkers know when they are soon to be entering Camping Management Zones and distances between campsites and camping permit areas.
 The signs also provide some information on responsible behaviour such as litter, fires and sheep worrying.

 Our new campsite on the shores of Loch Achray partially opened as planned on 1st March.
 The campsite is operating at a reduced capacity for now while we test systems and carry out remedial works.
 We plan to increase capacity and welcome more campers on the site gradually over the coming months.